jpolitz/jpolitz.github.com/notes/_posts/2018-07-24-ideas-from-modeling.md

 For context, we were teaching integrated physics and computation to around 20 high-school physics teachers from around the country.
-Equally importantly, we (primarily led by Jess and Melissa) were also teaching them the modeling instruction by example by using those techniques to teach the rest of the content.
+Equally importantly, we (really Jess and Melissa) were teaching them the modeling instruction by example by using those techniques to teach the rest of the content.

 <h3>Whiteboarding</h3>

+Modeling instruction uses a lot of techniques; I'm going to focus on one that I learned a lot about during this workshop, _whiteboarding_.
+(Whiteboarding is not modeling and modeling is not whiteboarding, but it is a frequently used technique.)

-Modeling instruction makes frequent use of a family of _whiteboarding_ techniques.
-At first, this sounds like an obvious active learning technique – in small groups (3 is often best), students build up content on whiteboards and then possibly share it in different ways.
-The emphasis that became clear to me watching this week is on juxtoposing _multiple representations of the same phenomenon_ on the whiteboards in all kinds of ways.
+Whiteboarding fosters both an environment of contributing student pedagogy and active learning.
+In small groups (3 is often best), students build up content on whiteboards and then share it in different ways.
+The emphasis that became clear to me watching this week is on juxtoposing _multiple representations of the same phenomenon_ on the whiteboards.

 For example, students might collect data about a car moving on a sloped ramp, and then be asked to build up a whiteboard with a _motion map_ (a particular